Parametric Instabilities of Correlated Quantum Matter: Case studies

+Microscopically, $\Delta_{\rm TK}$ originates in electrons interacting with specific Raman-active phonon modes~\cite{TIVCphonons,TBG_EPC_ARPES,EPCphonon_analysis}.
+A promising route towards time-modulating this interaction is to optically pump an auxiliary IR-active phonon, which couples to one of these phonons non-linearly~\footnote{See recent works on non-linear phononics based parametric resonances, Refs.~\cite{kaplanprl_PhysRevLett.134.066902,kaplan2025spatiotemporalorderparametricinstabilities}}.
+The \textit{amplitude} of the pump drive should be externally such that the phonon-induced electronic interaction strength oscillates with frequency $2{\cal E}^{\rm K}_{\bf 0}$.
+With such experimental realization in mind, one expects that the direct effect of the driving would be to soften the interaction-inducing phonon modes (cf. Ref.~\cite{par_elph_SC}).
+The induced electronic interaction are approximately inversely proportional to the phonon frequency~\cite{TIVCphonons}.
+Thus, the relative amplitude $\delta\Delta_{\rm TK}/\Delta_{\rm TK}$ roughly corresponds to the relative softening of the characteristic frequency of the phonon modes $\omega_{\rm ph}$, i.e., to $\delta\omega_{\rm ph}/\omega_{\rm ph}$.

+Thus, physically the modulation of $\Delta_{\rm TK}$ is coming mainly from the modification of the $u^{\rm T}$ interaction [Eq.~\eqref{eq:Tinteractions}], which favors the phonon-driven TIVC phase.
+The parametric efficiency with respect to these interactions,

-Two immediate consequences are apparent from Eq.~\eqref{eq:dzKmode}.
-First, the susceptibility diverges as $\Delta_{\rm TK}\to0$.
+Notice that the parametric efficiency diverges as $\Delta_{\rm TK}\to0$.
 This can be appreciated from the point of view of the fidelity susceptibility, Eq.~\eqref{eq:seuscuptibiltyPrincipal}.
-When $\Delta_{\rm TK}$ approaches zero, finally changing sign and crossing over, the ``T'' reference state is destabilized in favor of ``K-order''.
+When $\Delta_{\rm TK}$ approaches zero, finally changing sign and crossing over, the TIVC reference state is destabilized in favor of KIVC.
 The vacuum of quantum fluctuations becomes increasingly sensitive to the transition, with $\chi^F\propto\Delta_{\rm TK}^{-2}$ in its vicinity.
-Second, probing the strength of the parametric response, one gains access not only to the gap of this mode (which is may be recovered independently by locating the resonance frequency), but also to secondary features of the ground state energy hierarchy via the quantity $u_{\zeta}$.

-In fact, Eq.~\eqref{eq:dzKmode} does not tell the entire story in terms of the parametric efficiencies.
-The more physical question pertains to the sensitivity to different interaction terms (which are generally independent) captured by $H_{\rm K}$ and $H_{\rm T}$.
-Concretely,

-which clearly exhibits the divergence near $\Delta_{\rm TK}\to0$, where the phase transition between T-order and K-order takes place.